 For all K-12 students, Elkhart Public Library provides a space for after-school tutoring.

-Beginning the week of Oct.
-4, National Honor Society students from Elkhart High School will be available to help any student with their homework, no matter the subject.
+Throughout the school year, National Honor Society students from area high schools will be available to help any student with their homework, no matter the subject.
 Tutors are not unlimited, so it is a first come, first served basis.

 Monday – Downtown